-A Non-Exclusive license enables the producer to sell or lease the same track to multiple artists while still retaining Exclusive rights to the instrumental.
+A Non-Exclusive license enables the producer to sell or lease the same beat to multiple artists while still retaining Exclusive rights to the instrumental.

-The producer can set their own terms for this license - for example, how many copies of the song recorded by the artist can be sold, how many live performances are allowed with the song, etc.
+The producer can set their own terms for this license - for example, how many copies of the recorded song the artist can sell, how many live performances are allowed, number of streams, etc.

 The main benefit to this is that the producer can earn a recurring income from the same beat by reselling to multiple people, sometimes even making more money than if they had sold the beat exclusively.

-Most producers will have around 2 - 4 different types of Non-Exclusive license, all with varying costs, varying terms, and different quality audio files.
-The idea being that the bigger the budget the more flexibility you get with the licensed beat, including higher quality audio files and sometimes tracked out stem files for better control when mixing the song.
+Most producers will have around 2 - 4 different types of Non-Exclusive license, all with varying costs, varying terms, and different audio files (MP3, WAV, Trackouts/Stems).
+The idea being that the bigger the budget the more flexibility you get with the licensed beat, including higher quality audio files and/or tracked out stem files for better control when mixing the song.

-An Exclusive license means the producer signs over all the rights of the instrumental to the artist and can no longer sell the beat Non-Exclusively.
+When an Exclusive license is purchased, the producer can no longer sell the beat.
 An Exclusive license tends not to have any restrictions attached to it, apart from prohibiting the resale of the instrumental itself.

 Exclusive licenses are much higher in cost because the producer can no longer make money licensing that beat, and they’re likely to be purchased by more serious artists who expect greater success or who have record labels that require exclusivity.